JohnnySusp/LegalFedLLM/README.md

 2. a real canonical shared-reference-dataset boundary;
 3. a deterministic importer for the pinned 2012 Greek Law Digest thesis copy;
 4. signed schema 2.0 Knowledge Packages with exact `safetensors` artifacts; and
-5. one real Client path using a pinned Transformers model and PEFT LoRA.
+5. one real Qwen Client path using Transformers and PEFT LoRA; and
+6. an operational CPU path from heterogeneous signed Client packages through exact tokenizer validation, demand-driven vocabulary mapping, DTW alignment, binary trust eligibility, minimum-CE selection and sparse trainer targets.

-Steps 0 through 3 are complete at the current Client boundary.
-The authoritative Step 3 run trained a real Qwen LoRA candidate, performed teacher-forced inference over all 565 accepted D^P samples, produced real top-k logits and answer-only cross-entropy losses, created a signed schema 2.0 package and validated the existing Coordinator intake path.
-Step 4.1 now pins the Qwen–Granite alignment contract and Step 4.2 preserves the reviewed FedMKT DTW/MinED behavior with golden tests.
-Operational vocabulary mapping, real tokenizer validation and the live alignment paths remain for Steps 4.3 and 4.4.
+The accepted real-Client run trained a Qwen LoRA candidate, performed teacher- forced inference over all 565 accepted D^P samples, produced real top-k logits and answer-only cross-entropy losses, created a signed schema 2.0 package and validated the existing Coordinator intake path.
+The alignment layer additionally supports Qwen and Granite Client identities against a temporary Granite validation Host.
+The repository includes a full-D^P acceptance runner; its authoritative Bazzite report remains local under the ignored `artifacts/` boundary.

 The copyrighted GLD source PDF, generated datasets, private Client examples, downloaded model files and trained adapters remain local and are excluded from